 And, will these new SVODs be prepared to compete over the long run with the long-standing streaming giant?

-You’ll have to see for yourself in Chapter 2, which will reveal the transformations under way in the digital originals content ecosystem as we quantify and chart the expected threats to Netflix’s dominance.
+You’ll have to see for yourself in Chapter 2: The Crowding Content Ecosystem, which reveals the transformations underway in the digital originals content ecosystem, quantifying and charting the expected threats to Netflix’s dominance.